Non-perturbative determination of meson masses and low-energy constants in large-$N$ QCD: Conclusions

-Overall, this study shows the robustness and solidity of the TEK approach as a non-perturbative method to efficiently tackle the study of large-$N$ gauge theories, and how TEK results can be conveniently combined with standard finite-$N$ determinations to accurately compute sub-leading terms in the $1/N$ expansion.
+Apart from this point, this study shows the overall robustness and solidity of the TEK approach as a non-perturbative method to efficiently tackle the study of large-$N$ gauge theories, and how TEK results can be conveniently combined with standard finite-$N$ determinations to accurately compute sub-leading terms in the $1/N$ expansion.
 A natural future outlook of the present work would be to further extend our investigation of large-$N$ QCD meson dynamics by looking at meson scattering amplitudes, a topic which has been recently investigated with standard lattice techniques in full QCD with varying number of colors~\cite{Baeza-Ballesteros:2022azb,Baeza-Ballesteros:2025iee}, and which has intriguing phenomenological implications.

 \FloatBarrier